The influence of anisotropy on the manifestation of aging effects in the magnetoresistance of multilayer structures: CONCLUSION

 \section{CONCLUSION}

-The Monte Carlo simulation of the nonequilibrium behavior of \chem{Co/Cu(100)/Co} and \chem{Pt/Co/Cu(100)/Co/Pt} multilayer nanostructures was performed using the anisotropic Heisenberg model to describe the magnetic properties of ultrathin \chem{Co} films.
+We used in Monte-Carlo simulations to compute of the nonequilibrium behavior of \chem{Pt/Co/Cu(100)/Co/Pt} and \chem{Co/Cu(100)/Co} multilayer nanostructures by using anisotropic Heisenberg model to describe the magnetic properties of ultrathin films based of \chem{Co}.
+This arises due to an increase in the characteristic spin-spin correlation length in magnetic ultrathin structures.
+The manifestation of aging effects is expressed in a slowdown in system correlation time with an increase in waiting time.